Top 4 Qlik Competitors and Alternatives We Tested in 2026

 🔹 1.
 Do you need embedded dashboards?

-ThoughtSpot or Sisense also work, but the setup is heavier.
+→ ThoughtSpot or Sisense both work, though the setup is heavier.

 🔹 2.
 How technical is your team?